Blog

 Comparison: Traditional Social Listening vs. Advanced Social Intelligence

-Feature / Dimension Traditional Social Listening Advanced Brand Intelligence
+Feature Traditional Listening Advanced Intelligence

-*Pendulum delivers 50x the engagement capture of text-only platforms.
+*Pendulum delivers 50x capture of legacy tools.

 Why This Shift Matters for PR and Communications Leaders